Sim007/vbRabbitMQJS/readme.md

 ```

 ## send message in a container
+Goto the directory in your cloned repo.

-Make a empheral container to send a message with:
+Make an empheral container to send a message with:
 ``` dockerfile
 docker build -f sendjs.dockerfile -t sendjs2myrabbit .
 ```